ionic-team/ionic-docs/docs/developing/managing-focus.md

   />
 </head>

-## Autofocus Attribute

-The `autofocus` attribute is a standard HTML attribute that allows developers to set focus to an element when a page loads.
-This attribute is commonly used to set focus to the first input element on a page.
-However, the `autofocus` attribute can cause issues in routing applications when navigating between pages.
-This is because the `autofocus` attribute will set focus to the element when the page loads, but will not set focus to the element when the page is revisited.

-## Managing Focus

 Ionic provides a `setFocus` API on components such as [Input](../api/input), [Searchbar](../api/searchbar), and [Textarea](../api/textarea) that allows developers to manually set focus to an element.
 This API should be used in place of the `autofocus` attribute and called within:

 - The `ionViewDidEnter` lifecycle event for routing applications when a page is entered.